danaikorre/dsmanufacturing.github.io/organisation.md

 * **Visual representation** of your dataset that enables you to answer the challenge you defined around it before and during the course.
 * **Skills** to use data science effectively on manufacture related problems.

-## Course Summary

-This course teaches general knowledge about theory, application, design, and evaluation of data in the context of manufacturing.
-The goal of the course is to enable participants to understand the potential of data science.

-The course targets professionals working in the manufacturing sector and is designed for an interdisciplinary audience, targeting participants with a background in manufacturing, data analysis, and other areas.
-In addition to core, mandatory [topics](./content.html) that aim to develop data analysis literacy, participants can chose from a variety of optional, more specialised topics during the course.

-General __programming skills are not required__.
-The course will give you an overview of a range of commercial and open source tools to help you decide what works best for your project and skills.
 <table>
   <tr>
     <td style = "width:400px;" align="center" >